-5 Counterfactuals and Long-run Response of TFPR Growth to RER Changes
+5 Counterfactuals and the Long-run Response of Productivity Growth to RER Changes

-In this section, we perform a number of counterfactual exercises (separately for each region) with the estimated model in order to understand its quantitative implications regarding the long-run response of TFPR growth to changes in the RER.
+In this section, we perform a number of counterfactual exercises (separately for each region) with the estimated model in order to understand its quantitative implications regarding the long-run response of TFPE growth to changes in the RER.
 As a benchmark exercise, we first simulate an unanticipated temporary depreciation of the RER.
-We allow for a yearly depreciation of 5% for five years with a subsequent sudden 25% appreciation back to the initial level of the RER (Figure 1).57 This magnitude corresponds roughly to a one-standard-deviation change in the RER over a five-year interval (see Appendix Table B-1 Panel D).
-The corresponding results show, in line with our evidence, that the effects of depreciations are heterogeneous across regions with different relative export orientation.
-We then simulate a similar RER depreciation of smaller magnitude (12.5%) and show that the impact of depreciations is non-linear due to a number of mechanisms, such as the substitution of domestic intermediates with foreign ones, and the complementarities between the decisions to export and import.
-Finally, we simulate a
+We allow for a yearly depreciation of 5% for five years with a subsequent sudden 25% appreciation back to the initial level of the RER (Figure 3).52 This magnitude corresponds roughly to a one-standard-deviation change in the RER over a five-year interval (see

-$^{^{57}}$ These yearly changes should be interpreted as unexpected shocks.
+$^{^{52}}$ These yearly changes should be interpreted as unexpected shocks.
 In all exercises we keep firms' beliefs about the exchange-rate process the same as in the baseline case.
 (See equation (1)).